Anandsure/software-linguistics/README.md

 ## Challenges we ran into

-Other than the jet lag we still have from travelling all the way from India and hence lack of sleep, we came across a few technical challenges too.
+we came across a few technical challenges.
 Creating algorithms to convert PHP code wasn't very easy at first, but we managed to pull it off in the end.

 ## Accomplishments that we're proud of